asad-waraich/MLOps-FastAPI-Lab2/README.md

-# MLOPS Course: Lab 1 - Introduction to FastAPI
+# MLOPS Course: Lab 2 - SVM Model with FastAPI

-This project is the first lab in the MLOPS course, demonstrating how to serve a machine learning model as a REST API using Python, FastAPI, and Scikit-Learn.
+This project is an independent lab in the MLOPS course, demonstrating how to serve a machine learning model as a REST API using Python, FastAPI, and Scikit-Learn.
+This lab was self-initiated to gain hands-on experience with FastAPI and model deployment.

 The API is built to predict the class of a given sample based on four input features.
-The model is a **Random Forest Classifier** trained on a synthetically generated dataset to simulate a real-world machine learning application.
+The model is a **Support Vector Machine (SVM) Classifier** trained on a synthetically generated dataset to simulate a real-world machine learning application.

 ---